Physics-informed machine learning for combustion: A review: PIML for other combustion scenarios

 Some studies on PIML for combustion cannot be classified to the previous two sections but are also important and enlightening.
 Therefore, they will be introduced in this section, which are categorized into four parts: fire safety, thermoacoustics, combustion diagnostics, and others.
+Some of these studies are illustrated in Figure \ref{fig: other-combus}.